 The VikingContact 8 offers a strong balance of winter traction and wet-road stability thanks to its PolarisPlus+ technology.

-Strengths: Versatile and predictable handling.
+Strengths: Versatile, stable, and predictable handling.

-Strengths: Quiet, comfortable, well-balanced.
+Strengths: Quiet, comfortable, and well-balanced.

 | Driving Scenario | Recommended Tires |

-| Frequent icy roads, maximum traction | IceContact XTRM, X-Ice Snow |
+| Frequent icy roads, maximum traction | IceContact XTRM, X-Ice Snow+ |

-| Mixed conditions: slush, snow, occasional ice | VikingContact 8, X-Ice Snow |
+| Mixed conditions: slush, snow, and occasional ice | VikingContact 8, X-Ice Snow+ |

-| Braking priority (short stops) | Blizzak WS90, X-Ice Snow |
+| Braking priority and short stopping distances | Blizzak IcePeak, X-Ice Snow+ |

-| Comfort / city driving with light snow | Ice Friction, VikingContact 8 |
+| Comfort and city driving with light snow | Ice Friction, VikingContact 8 |

 To compare prices and view the full selection, visit 4tires.ca.